 If you’re one of those brave souls that wants to give bleaching a whirl again, you can try to lighten your orange hair further to get that perfect blonde you were shooting for.
 But don’t bust out the bleach again too soon.
 To avoid major damage, you’ll need to wait at least a week or two to restore your hair’s natural moisture balance.
 So be prepared to rock that orange mane for a while!

 Once you’ve made it through the waiting period, you can give round two a go.
 After about 20-30 minutes, your locks should be a nice yellow.
-From there, you can use an ash blonde dye kit to achieve a cooler blonde, or you can tone the yellow down.
-Shampoo with purple shampoo to neutralize the yellow.
+From there, you can use an ash blonde dye kit to achieve a cooler blonde, or you can tone your hair with purple shampoo to neutralize the yellow.
 Or, you can also use a masque to help cover orange tones by brightening and lightening your hair.
 After dyeing your hair, use a hair mask for blonde hair to strengthen and protect your bleach-damaged locks.

 Color mistakes happen to the best of us.
 Fortunately, there’s always a solution.
 Now go show off your beautiful brass-free do!
 Check out more John Frieda blonde hair color tips here.